A hybrid between Pakistani spices and Italian herbs, this baked chicken loaf is healthy, delicious and oh so easy to make …

 Grease the edges of a baking dish with a little bit of the reserved oil.
 Pour the chicken mixture into the baking dish, and then top with the remaining oil.

-Bake for 45 - 60 minutes till edges are golden brown and chicken is cooked through.
-Broil for 5 minutes at the end to given a golden-brown crust on the top.
+Bake for around 45 minutes till edges are golden brown and chicken is cooked through.
+It will be ready when the chicken loaf releases from the edges, and the juices from the chicken mince run clear.
+Don't overbake as it can become dry.
+Broil for 2 - 3 minutes at the end to given a golden-brown crust on the top.

 - In order to check the seasonings, just make a bite sized kebab and fry it off in a saucepan.
 Taste, adjust and then put the whole mixture in the oven.